Four Signs That Healthy Love Is On Its Way

 At a certain point (and usually as a result of tremendous pain), we begin to lose our taste for relationships that chip away at our sense of self-worth.
 We find we just can’t stomach the thought of being hurt like that again.
 And this is a great thing.
 When we become less “sticky” to these kinds of attractions, a dead-end era of our dating lives is finally coming to an end.
 Now, we can begin the real work of intimacy—cultivating our attraction to relationships that feed and nurture us.

 Kindness and availability become more important to you

-As we lose our taste for attractions of deprivation, we usually experience a temporary void in our dating life.
+As we lose our taste for the attractions of deprivation, we usually experience a temporary void in our dating life.
 We know we don’t want the pain of past relationships, but nothing else seems as exciting.
-In time, (and often with guidance) we begin to seek what I call attractions of inspiration.
+In time (and often with guidance), we begin to seek what I call attractions of inspiration.